jkendall327/dotnet-explanations/coredocs/delegates.md

         method(argument);
         method(argument);
     }
 ```

 I don't use this syntax.
 It looks identical to calling a normal method, and delegates should be treated differently than methods.
 You are welcome to use this syntax, just be careful with it.

-You will also see something like this often.
+You will also see something like this.

 `method?.Invoke(argument);`

-The question mark is the null-forgiving operator, a topic of its own.
-Basically, it avoids your program crashing if you try to use a delegate while it's empty.
-You have to use `.Invoke` if you use the null-forgiving operator.
+The question mark is the [null-conditional operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/member-access-operators#null-conditional-operators--and-).
+Basically, it stops your program crashing if you use an empty delegate.
+You have to use `.Invoke` if you use the null-conditional operator.

 ## Multicast delegates
 I've used the metaphor of a `List` throughout this page.
-But there's a difference between a `System.Delegate` and a `System.Delegate.MulticastDelegate`.
+But there's a difference between a [`System.Delegate`](https://docs.microsoft.com/en-us/dotnet/api/system.delegate?view=net-5.0) and a [`System.Delegate.MulticastDelegate`](https://docs.microsoft.com/en-us/dotnet/api/system.multicastdelegate?view=net-5.0).

 `System.Delegate` can only hold one method at a time.
-Only the `MulticastDelegate` can build up a list of methods.
+Only the `MulticastDelegate` can contain multiple methods.
+The reason it's called 'multicast' is because when you add a delegate to one, it technically creates a new copy
 The reason for this split is historical.
 When you use the `delegate` keyword, it will always be the `MulticastDelegate`.

 ## Why care about delegates?

-One reason delegates are hard to understand is because it's hard to imagine where they would be useful.
+When you first learn about them, it's hard to imagine where delegates would be useful.

-In truth, you probably won't create many delegates when writing C#.
+You won't create many delegates yourself.
 Microsoft has created convenient shortcuts for the most common use-cases, like lambda expressions, events, `Action<>` and `Func<>`.
-Learning about those topics will probably make delegates easier to understand in retrospect.
+Learning about those topics will  make delegates easier to understand in retrospect.

 More broadly, delegates are the basis of functional programming in C#.
 This page isn't the place to explain functional programming, but just know that it's an important topic.